 7. Gather Mementos

-Rocks, twigs and leaves can be added to a journal or memory box.
-Keep a record of the birds you see or hear in your notebook and add photos later on, if you’re able to capture some.
+Rocks, twigs and leaves can be added to a journal or memory box, but leave bird feathers, eggs, and nests as you found them.* Keep a record of the birds you see or hear in your notebook and add photos later on, if you’re able to capture some.

 *FYI: The Migratory Bird Treaty Act makes it illegal to possess the feathers, eggs and nests (even if empty) of migratory birds.*